Bloc67/minimal-mistakes/_posts/2022-01-10-first-post.md

 ---
-title: First post
+title: So, first post
 layout: single
-categories:
-- info
+tag: info
 ---

-# So, first post
 [Jekyll](https://jekyllrb.com/) is a pure programming language meant for among others, CMS work.
-Its built on [Ruby](https://www.ruby-lang.org/en/) and its gems and it now what I am using on this blog.
+Its built on [Ruby](https://www.ruby-lang.org/en/) and its what I am currently using on this blog.